bcrisologo/atlas-kubernetes-operator-kind/README.md

 ## Summary

 A tutorial that goes from deploying a local Kubernetes (K8) cluster that allows you to deploy a MongoDB Atlas cluster using the [Atlas Kubernetes Operator](https://www.mongodb.com/kubernetes/atlas-operator).
-We will be using a kind cluster in this case for MacOS, but you can deploy a K8 cluster using other tools as well (i.e. OpenShift).
+We will be using a kind cluster in this case for MacOS, but you can deploy a K8 cluster using other tools as well (i.e. OpenShift, Minikube).

 The tutorial below follows the deployment path from the [Introducing Atlas Kubernetes Operator](https://www.mongodb.com/blog/post/introducing-atlas-operator-kubernetes) blog and the [Quick Start official documentation](https://docs.atlas.mongodb.com/reference/atlas-operator/ak8so-quick-start/).